sjh226/Fluids/README.md

 For spill prevention it applies this rate to the last most full tank as it assumes worst case is all liquid goes into that tank.

-The new algorithm will include:\n
+The new algorithm will include:<br />
-    •	Historical production rates by gauges (not just the last gauge to gauge)\n
+    •	Historical production rates by gauges (not just the last gauge to gauge)<br />
-    •	Liquid gas ratio\n
+    •	Liquid gas ratio<br />
-    •	Historical haul frequency\n
+    •	Historical haul frequency<br />
-    •	Any data that shows artificial lift was installed or optimized\n
+    •	Any data that shows artificial lift was installed or optimized<br />

 One requirement will be to map out wells to their associated tanks and weight how liquids are being distributed across multiple tanks.
 Next would be to find a